-UFICO currently has a five year lease for office space effective October 1, 2009.
-This lease has been extended through December 31, 2018.
-Additionally, UFICO has a ten year lease for office space effective September 2017.
-Payments on this lease will begin in fiscal year 2019 once building improvements have been completed.
-Rent expense for the years ended June 30, 2018 and 2017, was \$112,833 and \$112,833, respectively.
+UFICO currently has a ten year lease for office space effective July 2019.
+Payments on this new lease will begin in fiscal year 2020 once building improvements have been completed.
+Rent expense for the current lease for each of the years ended June 30, 2019 and 2018, was \$112,833.
+The current lease will expire at the end of July 2019.
 Future payments required under these operating leases are as follows: